atifquamar07/atifquamar07.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Currently working on making LLMs better reasoners at UC San Diego.
-Previously, at Purdue University, my research focused on inference-time alignment for language models.
-I founded [Insituate](https://insituate.ai), where we shipped agentic systems to global banks and financial institutions.
-I earned my bachelors in Computer Science and Biosciences from [IIIT Delhi](https://iiitd.ac.in) in 2024.
+I am currently working on diffusion language models at Virginia University.
+Previously, at UC San Diego, I worked on introducing a new paradigm for reasoning in vision language models, and at Purdue University, where I focused on inference-time alignment for language models.
+I also founded [Insituate](https://insituate.ai), where we shipped agentic systems to global banks and financial institutions.
+I earned my bachelors degree in Computer Science and Biosciences from [IIIT Delhi](https://iiitd.ac.in) in 2024.

-My research explores methods to enhance language model reasoning, generalization, and alignment with human goals by building AI systems that are adversarially robust, decision-transparent, and computationally efficient.
-While LLMs are a primary area of interest, I’m also open to exploring other areas that have the potential to significantly expand the capabilities of intelligent systems.
+My research focuses on advancing the reasoning capabilities of language models and developing trustworthy AI systems that are aligned with human values.
+While LLMs are a primary focus, I am also open to exploring other areas that can meaningfully expand the capabilities of intelligent systems.

 *I am currently looking for research opportunities in both academia (PhD) and industry for a 2026 start.*